FastGitORG/document/en-us/privacy.md

 ## Cookies and similar technologies

-We promise not to use cookies.
-If the Cookie is configured for Github, we try not to interfere.
+We promise NOT to use any cookies.
+However, GitHub may use cookies for their own purposes, in which case we are unable and prefer not to interfere.
+Please refer to [Cookies on GitHub](https://docs.github.com/en/github/site-policy/github-subprocessors-and-cookies#cookies-on-github) for more information.